 A non-AP STA(#16592) shall obtain NDP feedback report parameter values from the most recently received NDP Feedback Report Parameter Set element carried in a Beacon, Probe Response, or (Re)Association frame from its associated AP unless the non-AP STA(#16592) is associated with a nontransmitted BSSID of a multiple BSSID set, in which case it shall follow the rules in 11.1.3.8 (Multiple BSSID procedure) to determine the NDP feedback parameter values.(19/0028r4) If the NDP Feedback Report Parameter Set element is not received in a Management frame with a TA equal to the BSSID of the associated AP or to the transmitted BSSID of the multiple BSSID set, the non-AP STA(#16592) shall use default values for the NDP Feedback Report parameters.

+TGax editor: Change the following section 26.5.6.5 Power save operation with NDP feedback report procedure

 (#17126)

 Power save operation with NDP feedback report procedure

-(#15830)An HE AP that sends an NFRP Trigger frame with the Feedback Type subfield in the User Info field set to 0 to a non-AP STA and receives an NDP Feedback Report response from the STA shall assume the STA to be or to have transitioned to the awake state and follow the rules defined in 11.2.3 (Power management in a non-DMG infrastructure network) and 26.8 (TWT operation) to deliver DL BUs to the STA.
+(#15830)An HE AP that sends an NFRP Trigger frame with the Feedback Type subfield in the User Info field set to 0 or 1 (#20364) to a non-AP STA and receives an NDP Feedback Report response from the STA shall assume the STA to be or to have transitioned to the awake state and follow the rules defined in 11.2.3 (Power management in a non-DMG infrastructure network) and 26.8 (TWT operation) to deliver DL BUs to the STA.

 NOTE—After receiving the NDP Feedback Report response the AP delivers DL BUs to the STA as defined in 11.2.3.1 (General) when the STA operates in non-APSD PS mode, as defined in 11.2.3.5 (Power management with APSD) when the STA operates in APSD PS mode, and as defined in 26.8 (TWT operation) when the STA operates within TWT SPs.

+TGax editor: Add the following new section 26.5.6.5 (NDP feedback report with power save type), between section 26.5.6.4 (NDP feedback report with resource request type) and section 26.5.6.5 (Power save operation with NDP feedback report procedure) which becomes 26.5.6.6 (Power save operation with NDP feedback report procedure) (#20364)

+26.5.6.5 NDP feedback report with power save type

+If the Feedback Type subfield in the User Info field of the NDP Feedback Report Poll Trigger frame is set to 1 for "Power save", a PS STA that is scheduled may send an NDP feedback report response in order to signal to the AP that it is in the awake state.

+Each STA that is scheduled is assigned a STARTING_STS_NUM and an RU_TONE_SET_INDEX to transmit a FEEDBACK_STATUS bit.(18/149r3)

+The meaning of the values of that bit b is defined in Table 27-xxx: